Henham Halt railway station

-Henham Halt railway station was a station serving the village of Henham, Essex, England.
+Henham Halt railway station was a station serving the village of Henham, Essex, England, on the Elsenham and Thaxted Light Railway.
 It was located 1 mi 57 chain from Elsenham station.
 It closed in 1952.
+The single platform was built of clinker and ash, with an old coach body used as a shelter.

 Impact and legacy

 A video game map called Whistle based on this station was added to the CS2 Wingman mode.